 But audit assistance isn’t the only solution Larson offers.
-For over 15 years, the team has also helped both individuals and businesses resolve federal and state back taxes and past-due tax returns.
+For over 15 years, the team has also helped both individuals and businesses resolve federal and state back taxes and past-due tax returns (or returns that weren’t submitted by the due date).
 Or, if you need emergency tax relief to shield your assets from levies and garnishment, Larson is also available to assist.

 If you owe more than $25,000, take the first step towards getting the relief you need and deserve by submitting an online inquiry.
 A seasoned tax expert will reach out to provide a free consultation and discuss possible remedies and a customized resolution plan to get federal or state taxing authorities off your back.
 To date, Larson Tax Relief has served well over 18,000 satisfied customers and is ready to provide you with the same level of exceptional service.